theodox/tadwtf/tadwtf_outline.md

 			- artists don't always stick up for themselves
 			- you need to get their trust to make lives better
 			-  So you need to invest in tactics - aka, investing in service - to protect the ability of the strategy side to deliver
+			-   If you want to implement new better workflows, you have to prove yourself to the artists
 		*  Segue: since artists don't stick up for themselves, be proactive
 			-  TAs need to spend time with their clients
 				+  observing
 				+  asking questions
 				+  answering questions
 				+  helping out
+			-  If they lose touch they turn into just plain old tools programmers
-			+  Good tactics boils down:
+		*  Good tactics boils down to relationships:
 			-  be friendly
 			-  be knowledgeable
 			-  be helpful
 			-  be responsive
 			-  above all, be _there_
-	* Some practical examples
-		- Obviously, context specific
+			- >> keep the joke about "if being a grouchy genius is needed, we have programmers for that"
+	* If your not in the trenches it's hard to judge those relationships...
-		- but here are some examples:
+		- but here are some things you can look for
 		- Does every crash generate an automatic email?
 			- .. and do TA's respond?
 		- Are tools released with testing and validation
 			- .. or just dumped into a network share?
 		- Do TA's know how to help?
 			+ there are lots of forms
 				+ Good person-to-person skills
 				+ Asking good questions
 				+ Prioritizing
 				+ training and education
 				+ docs...
-			- Do TA's take and implement requests?
+		- How Do TA's take and implement requests?
+			+ is it transparent?
+Is it well managed
 	* Segue: time management
 		- Good tactics are not something you can just schedule
 		- service is a constant drain on attention
+		- Post-it story
 		- it's hard to keep focused on big picture items
 			+ I tend to rotate people in an out of the hotseat
 			+ so there is fast response
 			+ and tactical knowledge
 		- Key point: don't siloize!
-	+ Tactics reprise
+	* Tactics reprise
-		* Good tactics is all about service
+		+ Good tactics is all about service
 			- saving #braincells
 			- keeping people happy and productive
 		+ The hardest task for TA's is balancing strategy and tactics